Mapping the Planetary Wake in HD 163296 with Kinematics: Acknowledgments

 \section{Acknowledgments}

+We thank Richard Teague and Andr\'es Izquierdo for useful discussion.
 This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
 JC acknowledges the support from LANL/LDRD program (approved for public release as LA-UR-21-31084).
 DJP and CP acknowledge funding from the Australian Research Council via FT130100034, DP180104235 and FT170100040.
 BJN is supported by an Australian Government Research Training Program (RTP) Scholarship.
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Grant agreement 823823 (DUSTBUSTERS).
+We used {\sc plonk} \citep{plonk2019} which utilizes functions written in {\sc splash} \citep{price2007}.